Home

 Fun Finger Food Ideas

-On this page you will discover how to set-up an appetizer bar.
-An appetizer bar is just like an omelet or salad bar, except it is a finger food extravaganza.
-Yes, your guests' finger will be all over this one as they create their own unique appetizer combinations.
-How about an appetizer bar potluck!
-You devise the menu and ask quests to bring an item such as hummus, chopped tomatoes, sliced olives, feta cheese, etc. Be prepared to give your friends appetizer ideas.
-Just for fun, ask your guests to share their best culinary creations.
+You devise the menu and ask quests to bring the finger foods such as hummus, chopped tomatoes, sliced olives, feta cheese, etc. Be prepared to give your friends finger food ideas.
+Just for fun, ask your guests to share their appetizer masterpieces

 The Set-Up

 To set-up an appetizer bar start with a table or counter top.
 It's probably best to have everything placed on one table or counter, so guests don't have to hunt down the goodies.
-Offer both hot and cold and sweet and savory treats.
+Each guest will then construct their favorite flavor combinations from a selection of breads, spreads and toppings.

 The Bottoms

-Breads, Chips and Crackers
+Breads, chips and crackers

 Cocktail rye and pumpernickel; mini rolls